Friends of Saint Marie-Leonie

 *The Centre Marie-Leonie Paradis will light your lamp for you, along with your intention, at Saint-Michel’s Cathedral in Sherbrooke.
 The lamp will burn for 6 days or for one day (depending on the size) with Mother Marie-Leonie.

-THE ROSARY WITH MOTHER MARIE-LEONIE (Joyful Mysteries 2) Monday and Saturday
+THE ROSARY WITH MOTHER MARIE-LEONIE (Joyful Mysteries 4) Monday and Saturday

-For the months of December 2024, January and February 2025
+For the months of June, July and August 2025

-HOW TO PRAY THE JOYFUL MYSTERIES
+HOW TO PRAY THE MYSTERIES

 1. on the cross, make the sign of the cross and say “I believe in God”,